 The Magnifying Glass Test

 Genuine diamonds often have imperfect patterns that people refer to as inclusions.
 They appear clearly once you look at a diamond using a magnifying glass or a loupe.
-So, if you look at your diamond earring (see diamond studs for women) and notice that the stone is suspiciously perfect, you might have a fake diamond.
+So, if you look at your diamond studs or earrings and notice that the stone is suspiciously perfect, you might have a fake diamond.

-The only condition where this test won’t be accurate is if your mounted diamond is created in a lab or costs a fortune.
+The only condition where this test won’t be accurate is a lab-created diamond or costs a fortune.
 This is because those are usually flawless diamonds.

 The Scratch test